 "Why am I still unemployed?"

 At Work It Daily, we're asked this question a lot.
 The reality is, the reason is different for everyone.
 The good news?
-Whatever is holding you back from getting hired, you can overcome.
+You can overcome whatever is holding you back from getting hired.

 1. Your Resume Isn’t Job Specific